 Is it ok to use a screen name or initials instead of my real name on a dating app profile?

-What are the demographics for Hinge, Match.com, Bumble, Coffee Meets Bagel and other dating apps?
+What are the demographics for Hinge, Match, Bumble, CMB and other dating apps?

 There is no definitive answer on this but a couple surveys are about right highlighting age and gender splits: SurveyMonkey Intelligence 2016 and International Trends.
 Every article, survey out there is based on some sample size and don’t necessarily provide the right drivers for success nor accurate expectations.
-They are used to provide loose directional advice and should be taken with a grain of salt.
-During/after our photo session, I will provide specific guidance on what I recommend for you based on age, location, personality etc.
+After our photo session, I will provide specific guidance on what I recommend for you based on age, location, personality etc.

 What is the best dating app that you recommend?